chrisgoingturbo/website/content/posts/install-drivers-for-smoothness/index.md

 ---
-title: '🔧How To Install Drivers On Your PC - MORE PC Smoothness and Performance!✅'
+title: 'How To Install Drivers On Your PC - MORE PC Smoothness and Performance!'
 date: 2022-06-28T09:25:00.007-07:00
 draft: false
-tags:
+tags: ["PC Optimizations", "Windows"]
-- PC Optimizations
 ---